 P.S.
 Please get started on chapter 11, Diversification and Risky Asset Allocation, with an emphasis on dollar-cost averaging, practically the only way that most of us "common folk" will ever get started investing.
 Exam #4 on chapters 9 and 10 (bonds) and chapter 11 (diversification & risky asset allocation) will be next week.
-We will also start covering options and futures (chapters 15 and 14) even though they will not be on exam #4.
+Also on exam #4, there will be a few questions about hybrid securities but no hybrid securities calculations.